 This is one of the most thoughtful things to talk about with your girlfriend.
 Why?
 Because it shows you actually remember what’s happening in her life.
 She will be so pleased and happy to tell you about how a situation was resolved – or if it’s still ongoing.

-5. Ask what she wanted to be when she was 7
+5. Ask what she wanted to be when she was seven years old

 One of my favorite conversation starters is asking people about their childhood.
 Most of us love to talk about when we were kids – especially the happy memories of summer days or vacations or playing with friends.

-If you think marriage is the next step for you and your girlfriend, read Premarital Questions – What You Need to Ask Before the Wedding.
-That will give you plenty of things to talk about with your girlfriend, believe me.
+Do you think marriage is the next step for you and your girlfriend?
+Read Premarital Questions – What You Need to Ask Before the Wedding.
+That will give you plenty of things to talk about with your girlfriend, believe me!

 Also – don’t be a “conversation hog” and dominate everything you talk about.
 But, don’t expect your girlfriend to make all the conversation!
 Treat the conversation as a tennis match and be sure to return the ball with four and genuine interest.